xtclang/platform/README.md

        ping xtc-platform.localhost.xqiz.it

-   If that address fails to resolve you may need to change the rools on you DNS server.
-For example, for Verizon routers you would need add an exception entry for "127.0.0.1" to your DNS Server settiings: "Exceptions to DNS Rebind Protection" (Advanced - Network Settings - DNS Server)
+   If that address fails to resolve you may need to change the rules on you DNS server.
+For example, for Verizon routers you would need add an exception entry for "127.0.0.1" to your DNS Server settings: "Exceptions to DNS Rebind Protection" (Advanced - Network Settings - DNS Server)

 5. Create a self-signed certificate for the platform web server.
 For example: